edwardhatricksmith/jr-fe-devtask/README.md

 ## Submitting your work

-Submit your work by attaching it to your job application, either as:
+Submit your work by attaching it to your job application by either:

 - pushing the branch to your own repo.
-- a zip file
+- attaching a zip file
 - using Dropbox or something along those lines

-_Don't push to the jr-fe-devtask repo.
+_Don't push to this jr-fe-devtask repo.
 It's not private so others will be able to see your work._